arraytools/rtoy/README.md

 [![R build status](https://github.com/arraytools/rtoy/workflows/R-CMD-check/badge.svg)](https://github.com/arraytools/rtoy/actions)

+Note: the yaml files may need to be updated once a new version of R comes out.
+See the latest files on [github.com/r-lib/actions](https://github.com/r-lib/actions/tree/master/examples).
+Currently I am using R '3.6'.

 # A toy (minimal) R package example

 The package was created by RStudio IDE (File > New Project > New Directory > R Package).